 Course Delivery Format

 Courses are delivered face-to-face with Internet supplement, online, and through clinical experience.
-Some courses are also offered at the University Center in Sioux Falls and the Capital University Center in Pierre.
+Some courses are also offered at the Community College for Sioux Falls and the Capital University Center in Pierre.